Organise Your Work

 ThinkingRock provides many reports to take your list of actions and projects with you.
 There is also a pocketmod format.
 The simplest report is probably the Print Screen function (most left button on the Review Actions screen): it prints the list of actions showing on your current Review Actions Tab.

-When you first start using ThinkingRock, it might seem slow that two steps are required to get from a thought to an action into your "Do ASAP actions" list but this tool is designed to encourage the GTD approach and clear thinking.
-Going regularly to the Collect Thoughts screen encourages you to enter all your other thoughts every time and not just the action which came to mind.
+When you first start using ThinkingRock, it might seem slow that two steps are required to get from a thought to an action into your "Do ASAP actions" list but this tool is designed to encourage organizing ideas and clear thinking.
+Going regularly to the Collect Thoughts screen encourages you to quickly enter all your other thoughts every time and not just the action which came to mind.